aavogt/dehydrator-rs/README.md

 # Dehydrator Automation

 This project is for me to learn esp32 with rust.
 Also I wanted food dehydrator that shuts itself off when finished.
 The final dryness is hard to define, so I measure a total weight as well as humidity.
 I am also interested in dropping the temperature as drying proceeds.
-The temperature profile should minimize cost and maintain quality: higher temperatures may use less electricity: raising the temperature about 10°C doubles the amount of water vapor per mass of air, so half as much dry air has to be heated to a slightly higher temperature to carry the same amount of water vapor out of the dehydrator.
+The temperature profile should minimize cost and maintain quality: higher temperatures may use less electricity: raising the temperature about 10°C doubles the maximum amount of water vapor per mass of air, so potentially half as much dry air has to be heated to a slightly higher temperature water to remove the same amount of water.

 To this end I have selected the following components: